-Runs With the Land
+Run With the Land

-What is “Runs with the Land”?:
+What Does It Mean When a Contract “Runs with the Land”?:

 The legal doctrine of “runs with the land” refers to a principle that attaches certain rights, obligations, or restrictions to a piece of real property rather than to a specific individual.
 In other words, these rights or obligations are not personal to the current owner but are tied to the property itself.
 Meaning that when a property changes hands, these rights and obligations automatically transfer to the new owner.